Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/README.md

 | `TRAFFIC_SOURCE_NUMBER` | Your unique traffic source identifier | `12345` |
 | `TRAFFIC_MEDIUM_NUMBER` | Your unique traffic medium identifier | `67890` |

-### Step 3: JavaScript Integration
+### Step 2: JavaScript Integration

-Add this script right after the container div above, or if not possible, at the end of the `<body>` section of your order success/thank you page:
+Add this script at the beginning of the `<body>` section of your order success/thank you page:

 ```html
 <!--sovendus code begin -->